I am not here for I am gone*.

-Two months more and then summer will be nearly over.
-Two months before we touch back together again, for a brief week together right before Eldest returns again to her real life, before Middlest takes wing for her new life at college.
+Two months and then we can touch back together again, for a brief week together right before Eldest returns again to her real life at college, before Middlest takes wing for her new real life at college.
 For a week, two months from now, my chicks will all be together in one place.

-I wish myself just that contented, though I know I’ll be distracted then, as I have been now, by the details of travel and daily meals and my own inner weather and only the morning after our dispersal will I fully realize what is gone.
+I wish myself just that contented, though I know I’ll be distracted then, as I have been now, by the details of travel and daily meals and my own inner weather and only the morning after our various dispersals will I fully realize what is gone.

 Say rather, my life will be punctuated thus, with all that promised variety of orthography (:,.!?!), say rather enlarged, as if my territories, my scope for imagination were stretching wider, or enriched, so that at least my breakfast bowl will be even more full of natural goodness and crunchy sweetness than ever.

 Oh, we’ve had such sun this May, everything so very green, with blooms bursting out all at once everywhere.

 The sound of the rain is perfect now.
 Repetitive, like this plangent plaint I keep playing for you.
 How I miss my daughters.
-How I am so happy for them, so happy with them — even if that means without them.
+How I am so happy for them, so happy with them — even when that means without them.

 The rain is the same as it’s always been, there in the background all the years of their growing up.
 The price we pay for the intensity of green we live in.

 “We shouldn’t have worked so hard at enjoying them,” I said (but I was lying) while last evening Fritz and I watched these girls who are not girls any longer.
 “Then we could just smack our hands together and give out big gusty sighs of relief that we’d finally got them off our hands.”

 But YoungSon wore his today to school.
 I’ll use mine for gardening, if I wear it at all.
 Though I don’t need a shirt to remind me of anything that has happened here.